cfficaurzua/P10-SDCND/README.md

 ### parameters
-The parameters to be tuned are dt which corresponde the interval between each step where the actuators values are predicted, and N, that correponds the number of steps into the future that the optimization algorithm takes into account. dt was set to 0.1, and N was set to 20, at first I chose 0.1 and 10, but as the car speeded up, it failed to keep on track, which makes sense, the faster you go, you'd need to look more ahead.
+The parameters to be tuned are dt which corresponde the interval between each step where the actuators values are predicted, and N, that correponds the number of steps into the future that the optimization algorithm takes into account. dt was set to 0.1, and N was set to 15, at first I chose 0.1 and 10, but as the car speeded up, it failed to keep on track, which makes sense, the faster you go, you'd need to look more ahead. when I set N to a greater value, the car makes a sudden move like a whip, probably because the optimizer can solve the problem in less than 100ms. with a larger dt the car drives less smoothly, and if the dt was smaller, the difference is barely perceptible.

 ### Cost Function
 to found a local minima, the optimizer needs a cost function.